 You need to have an oil change every 5000 kilometers, which will be every 3-4 months.
 Buy new tires every 4-5 years.
 And if you’re too busy, pay for a car wash as well at least once a week.

-Assuming your car is in good condition, then you’ll spend around P30,000 per year for repairs and maintenance.
+Assuming your car is in good condition, you’ll spend around P30,000 per year on repairs and maintenance.
 This expense will slowly but surely go up as your car becomes older.

 LTO and Registration Fees